YaelAdar315/hm07-qa-us/README.md

 4. Running the Tests
 Test 1: GET Method
 	-Open the getHandler.test.js file.
 The endpoint used is “/api/v1/warehouses”.
 	-Type npx jest getHandlers.test.js in the terminal console of VS Code to check if the code works and if the actual result matches the expected result.
-The tests are named “Should return 200 status code” and “Response body should contain names of the warehouses”.
+The tests are named “Should return 200 status code” and “Should contain names of the warehouses”.

 Test 2: POST Method
 	-Open the postHandler.test.js file.
 The endpoint used is “/api/v1/warehouses/check”.
 	-Type npx jest postHandlers.test.js in the terminal console of VS Code to check if the code works and if the actual result matches the expected result.
-The tests are named “Should return 200 status code” and “Response body contains the expected data”.
+The tests are named “Should return 200 status code” and “Should contain the expected data”.

 Test 3: PUT Method
+	-Create a kit on Postman using POST with the endpoint "/api/v1/kits" using this request body:
+{
+    "cardId": 7,
+    "name": "Delete Me"
+}
 	-Open the putHandler.test.js file.
-The endpoint used is “/api/v1/products/5”.
+The endpoint used is “/api/v1/kits/7”.
 	-Type npx jest putHandlers.test.js in the terminal console of VS Code to check if the code works and if the actual result matches the expected result.
-The tests are named “Should return 200 status code” and “Response body contains the expected data”.
+The tests are named “Should return 200 status code” and “Should contain the expected data”.
+	-Additionaly you can check if the database values have been updated using a GET endpoint.
+In this case it should be GET "/api/v1/kits/search?name=Delete+Me"

 Test 4: DELETE Method
-	-Create a kit using Postman using this request body:
-{
-    "cardId": 9,
-    "name": "Fresh Salad"
-}
+	-Either use the created kit for the PUT method or create a new one using POST.
 	-Open the deleteHandler.test.js file.
-The endpoint used is “/api/v1/kits/9”.
+The endpoint used is “/api/v1/kits/7”.
 	-Type npx jest deleteHandlers.test.js in the terminal console of VS Code to check if the code works and if the actual result matches the expected result.
-The tests are named “Should return 200 status code” and “Response body should contain the expected data”.
+The tests are named “Should return 200 status code” and “Should contain the expected data”.
+	-Additionaly you can check if the database values have been updated using a GET endpoint.
+In this case it should be GET "/api/v1/kits/search?name=Delete+Me"

 5. Test Cases
 Test 1: GET Method